The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: The chain map from to

 \subsection{Gluing}

-We explain here how to glue the pair $(v_0,v_{-1})$ consisting of a $W_+$-curve $v_0$ with $I(v_0)=0$ and an ECH curve $v_{-1}$ with $I(v_{-1})=1$, by inserting branched covers of trivial cylinders.
-The procedure of gluing two $I_{ECH}=1$ curves, as explained in Hutchings-Taubes~ \cite{HT1,HT2}, applies with very little modification.
+We explain here how to glue the pair $(v_0,v_{-1})$ consisting of a $W_+$-curve $v_0$ with $I(v_0)=0$ and an ECH curve $v_{-1}$ with $I(v_{-1})=1$, by inserting a branched cover of a trivial cylinder (a {\em connector}).
+The connector is needed because, while the negative ends of $v_0$ and the positive ends of $v_{-1}$ converge to the same orbit sets, they usually do not match; in fact the ends of $v_0$ must satisfy the outgoing partition, while the ends of $v_{-1}$ must satisfy the incoming partition.
+The same situation appears in the definition of ECH and the procedure of gluing two $I_{ECH}=1$ curves in the symplectization, as explained in Hutchings-Taubes~ \cite{HT1,HT2}, applies with very little modification.